jgmitchell257/thistle/README.md

 # thistle

-Collection of Python tools and functions.
+Collection of Python tools, functions, shell scripts, and notes.
 Created and used by me on the regular.

+Mostly having to do with Cisco UC servers and infrastructure.
 May or may not be useful to others.

 ## Why
 These are things I always find myself using and/or recreating regularly for my day to day work.